November 1932 Geneva shooting: Background

-The 1930 cantonal elections had given 37 legislative seats of the Grand Conseil to the Socialist Party of Geneva, but none in the executive at the Conseil d'État.
-The political climate was significantly deteriorated by a series of scandals such as that of the Bank of Geneva, which bankrupted owners of small portfolios, compromised traditional right-wing parties, and led a Radical council member to resign.
+The 1930 cantonal elections had given 37 legislative seats of the Grand Conseil to the Socialist Party of Geneva, but none in the executive at the Conseil d'État as the party did not want to be a minority in a right wing government.
+The political climate significantly deteriorated after a series of scandals such as that of the Bank of Geneva, which bankrupted owners of small portfolios, compromised traditional right-wing parties, and led a Radical council member to resign.

-In December 1930, Georges "Géo" Oltramare founded the Ordre politique national, a fascist political party, whose virulent anti-Marxist stance seduced a part of the bourgeoisie in Geneva.
-On 24 June 1932, the OPN merged with the Union de défense économique, a political party of industry owners, creating the Union nationale.
-The new party promoted a fascistic programme of a strong State, economic corporatism and persecution of Marxists and Jews.
-It had a paramilitary structure, with fascist-style ceremonial and discipline: its members would wear a uniform (comprising berets and grey shirts) and parade with music.
+In December 1930, the writer and journalist Georges Oltramare (aka "Géo") founded the Ordre politique national (OPN), a fascist political party, whose virulent anti-Marxist stance seduced a part of the bourgeoisie in Geneva.
+On 24 June 1932, the OPN merged with the Union de défense économique, a political party of industry owners and entrepreneurs, creating the Union Nationale.
+The new party promoted gradually a fascistic programme of a strong state, economic corporatism and persecution of Marxists and Jews.
+It had a paramilitary structure, with fascist-style ceremonies and discipline: its members would wear a uniform (comprising berets and grey shirts) and parade with music.
 The Party had one member at the Conseil d'État, seating alongside Radicals and Democrats.
 The Party held rallies attacking Léon Nicole's Socialist Party, Jacques Dicker, and the whole of the worker's Unions and the left-wing parties of Geneva.
 Street brawls occurred between militants of the Socialist Party and those of the Union nationale.

 Left-wing politics were dominated by the Socialist Party, whose leader Nicole and theoretician Dicker favoured an alliance with the Communists.
 The shooting revealed lines of fracture within the Socialist movement, as well as within the Workers' Unions, with a reformist wing led by Charles Rosselet (president of the federation of workers' unions of the canton of Geneva) and an anarchist wing led by Lucien Tronchet.

 Conventional right-wing forces were in danger both of being marginalised by the Union nationale, and of being defeated by the Socialist Party.